 There are two types of spray foam: open cell and closed cell.

-Closed-cell spray insulation, it is a rigid medium-density material.
+Closed-cell spray insulation is a rigid medium-density material.
 You can use it in different properties in exterior applications such as continuous insulation applications, as well as interior applications.
 The term “closed-cell” comes from the cell structure of the finished insulation material.

 Closed-cell spray foam insulation can save energy by up to 40%.
 This type of foam insulation has a higher R-value per inch which is very useful for small areas that require the highest possible R-value to meet building code requirements.